 I share and embrace ABEA’s vision to make bicycling a normal part of traffic and enabling bicyclists to confidently and safely share roadways for commuting, leisure, exercise and just fun!
 Our CyclingSavvy program and curriculum provides bicyclists with the necessary tools to do just that.

-I am a technical illustrator and graphic designer with over 20 years of urban cycling experience and a passion for teaching.
+Keri is a technical illustrator and graphic designer with over 30 years of urban cycling experience and a passion for teaching.

-Through two decades of bicycling, I observed many close calls and conflicts as an individual transportation cyclist as well as a recreational group rider.
-Studying the behavior of both cyclists and motorists, I became convinced that the greatest challenge facing American bicycling is lack of education, coupled with the destructive belief system Americans have developed about our roads.
+Through three decades as a bike commuter and recreational group rider, she observed many close calls and conflicts.
+Studying the behavior of both cyclists and motorists, she became convinced that the greatest challenge facing American bicycling is a lack of education, coupled with a destructive belief system Americans have developed about our public roads.

-It has become my mission to correct this problem and empower individual bicyclists to ride with the confidence and skills to reach any destination by bike.
-I believe we can transform our traffic culture, through education and social marketing, into one which recognizes that roads are for all people, not just the ones driving cars.
+“I believe we can transform our traffic culture into one which recognizes that roads are for all people, not just the ones driving cars.”

 The greater danger for most of us lies not in setting our aim too high and falling short; but in setting our aim too low, and achieving our mark. — Michelangelo